Tountain/SoundiationAcoustophoresis/README.md

 Major functionalities includes:
 - Design a non-spherical particle and output a "particle_data.stl" file;
 - Prediction of the acoustic radiation force and torque on non-spherical particles;
-- Prediction of the dynamics (translational and rotational motions) of non-spherical particles above an user-specified transducer array (the dynamic data is saved in a ".txt" file).
+- Prediction of the dynamics (translational and rotational motions) of non-spherical particles above an user-specified transducer array (the dynamic data is saved in a "Myfilename.txt" by default).

 ## Contact